The Rainbow Flag Award

 All Different, All Equal

-The Rainbow Flag Award is a national quality assurance framework for all schools and colleges.
+The Rainbow Flag Award is a national quality assurance framework for all schools and colleges, which is renewed regularly.
 It focuses on LGBT+ (lesbian, gay, bisexual, trans, plus other related identities) inclusion and visibility.

 Through a process of self-assessment and ongoing monitoring and feedback, schools will determine how well they are providing safe and supportive environments for lesbian, gay, bisexual and trans (LGBT+) students and for families with LGBT+ members.